 Who is reaching these children for Christ?
 Some ministries have special events for these children but do not provide long-term discipleship.
 Discipleship can help decrease the percentage of inmates’ children who will follow their parents into prison.

 Identifying these children can be challenging.
-Thus far the most effective way of finding them is through the inmates.
-We do this by going into the prisons and distributing our What Went Wrong? booklets during a worship service or in their living quarters.
+Thus far the most effective way of finding them is through their incarcerated parents.
+We do this by visiting prisons and distributing our What Went Wrong? booklets during a worship service or in their living quarters.
 We also collaborate with many chaplains and other ministries who distribute the What Went Wrong? booklets as a supplement to their programs for inmates and/or their children.
 These booklets explain the Gospel and invite the inmates to trust Christ as Savior.
-The last page is an enrollment form for the Truth Chasers Club (formerly the CEF Mailbox Club).
+The last page is an enrollment form for the Truth Chasers Club.
 This gives them the opportunity to enroll themselves as well as their children in the club.